7digital/7digital-api-stubber/README.md

 to fluently configure the behaviour of the stub from with in your integration tests.

+You can stub the responses in the following ways:

+`respondsWithFile(filePath)` *will respond with the contents of the supplied file path*

+`respondsWithErrorCode(errorCode)` *will respond with a valid 7digital api response with a 7digital error code specified*

+`respondsWithHttpErrorCode(statusCode)` *will respond with an empty response with the specified HttpStatusCode*

 ```javascript
 var stub = require('7digital-api-stubber').stub;
 var aCallTo = require('7digital-api-stubber').aCallTo;